 12 Cost and security

-- e.g. I estimated that processing 6000 abstracts to extract data for a lit review might cost about USD300 (including cost of developing prompts)
+For example, I estimated that processing 6000 abstracts to extract data for a lit review might cost about USD300 (including cost of developing prompts).

 12.2 API security